Skip to content

 Configuration

-1. Set Up the Music Assistant Alexa API Bridge
+1. Set Up the Music Assistant Alexa Skill Prototype

 2. Set Up a Proxy with SSL Certificates

-• Configure a reverse proxy (such as Nginx or Caddy) in front of both the API bridge (default port: 3000) and your Music Assistant streaming port (default port: 8097)
+• Configure a reverse proxy (such as Nginx or Caddy) in front of both the skill prototype service (default port: 5000) and your Music Assistant streaming port (default port: 8097) [optional if using only APL devices]

 • Obtain and install valid SSL certificates (e.g. using Let's Encrypt) for your domain(s)

-• Ensure both the API bridge and Music Assistant streaming endpoints are accessible via HTTPS, as Alexa requires secure endpoints
+• Ensure both the prototype and Music Assistant streaming [optional if using only APL devices] endpoints are accessible via HTTPS (port: 443), as Alexa requires secure endpoints

-• Choose a skill name and default language
+2. Choose a skill name (for example: Music Assistant) and select your default language/locale.

-• Select Music & Audio as the experience, Custom as the model, and Alexa-Hosted (Node.js) as the hosting service
+3. Select Music & Audio as the experience and Custom as the model.

-• Go to the Test tab and enable skill testing in Development
+11. Go to the Test tab and enable testing by switching to Development.

 Summary:

-The API bridge is run as a separate server, a proxy with SSL certificates must be set up, the Alexa skill is imported and configured, and then Music Assistant playback should now be enabled on your Alexa devices.
+The skill prototype is run as a separate server, a proxy with SSL certificates must be set up, the Alexa skill is created and configured, and then Music Assistant playback should now be enabled on your Alexa devices.

 • Requires Amazon account credentials (email and password)

-• Requires one factor authentication code generation for the Amazon account
+• Requires two factor authentication code generation for the Amazon account

 • Fill in required info (email and password) on config screen